Amanda Lear: 1965–1974: Modelling and the Swinging London period

 In 1971, Lear modelled for a special Christmas issue of the French edition of Vogue, edited entirely by Salvador Dalí, and was photographed by David Bailey.
 She performed in a short-lived play along with the singer P.J.
 Proby in an Islington pub in London and 1972 saw her first on-stage appearance when she introduced Roxy Music and Lloyd Watson at the Rainbow Theatre in London in August.
+Lear also made a cameo appearance modelling in A Bigger Splash.
 Lear has been briefly engaged to Bryan Ferry of Roxy Music and was famously depicted posing in a skintight leather dress leading a black panther on a leash on the cover of the band's art rock album For Your Pleasure, released in March 1973, an image that has been described as "as famous as the album itself".
-Following the exposure to the music world she gained from the album cover, Lear went on to have an affair with the married David Bowie and appeared in the live performance of his hit song "Sorrow" in The 1980 Floor Show held in October 1973, broadcast in November 1973 as part of The Midnight Special TV series.
-Lear then contributed to the Dalí Museum, opened in the painter's home town Figueres in September 1974, by producing a series of collages decorating the doors of the museum, and was offered writing a monthly gossip column by a British magazine Tatler.
+After the release of For Your Pleasure, Lear appeared on stage at Camden Palace during Roxy Music concerts; "Freddie Mercury and Elton John thought I was great", she said.
+Later, Marianne Faithfull handed the phone to Lear: "It's David Bowie, he wants to talk to you."
+Lear first met Bowie at a dinner with Jagger and his wife Bianca, and then went to a Muhammad Ali boxing match shown at a cinema in Leicester Square.
+Lear thought Bowie was "weird with his red hair".
+Bianca "hated" Lear.
+Lear went on to have an affair with the married Bowie.
+However, Bowie's wife Angie supported Lear.
+Following the exposure to the music world she gained from the album cover, Lear appeared in the live performance of Bowie's hit song "Sorrow" in The 1980 Floor Show and was cast as the show's MC held in October 1973, broadcast in November 1973 as part of The Midnight Special TV series.
+Lear then contributed to the Dalí Museum, opened in the painter's home town Figueres in September 1974, by producing a series of collages decorating the doors of the museum, and was offered writing a monthly gossip column by the British magazine Tatler.
+Lear was also one of the four gossip columnists for Ritz Magazine.